 A Cold Touch from the Other Side

 A healthy measure of open minded skepticism towards paranormal claims is well warranted, for a number of reasons.
 Theoretical ones: many such claims appear to be incompatible with current levels of scientific understanding of the workings of the physical world.
-Empirical ones: with important exceptions (1) the data presented in support of such claims are all too often insufficiently documented and fail to meet basic criteria of reliability.
+Empirical ones: with many important exceptions (1) the data presented in support of such claims are all too often insufficiently documented and fail to meet basic criteria of reliability.
 And the countless examples of deceptions, frauds, hoaxes that have plagued this area more than any other further strengthen a temptation to dismiss such claims altogether.
 Which would be a mistake: for 'pearls of great price' are found sometimes in the folds of a humble oyster's mantle.

 Reports of paranormal occurrences based solely upon the testimony of the individual who experienced them are bound to be among the weakest in terms of the trust we can place in them.
-Which is why the following tale is offered to you 'free of charge, no guarantees'... and above all, because it is a good story.
+Which is why the following tale is offered to you 'free of charge, no guarantees'... above all, because it is a good story.

 It is told by Frenchman Eliphas Levi (1810-1875), one of the most influential occultists of 19th century Europe.